 SEC.
-3.20 INDEMINFICATION
+3.21 INDEMNIFICATION

-The Contractor shall indemnify, hold harmless, and defend the State from and against any claim of, or liability for error, omission or negligent act of the Contractor under this agreement.
-The Contractor shall not be required to indemnify the contracting agency for a claim of, or liability for, the independent negligence of the State.
-If there is a claim of, or liability for, the joint negligent error or omission of the Contractor and the independent negligence of the State, the indemnification and hold harmless obligation shall be apportioned on a comparative fault basis.
-"Contractor" and "State", as used within this and the following article, include the employees, agents and other contractors who are directly responsible, respectively, to each.
-The term "independent negligence" is negligence other than in the contracting agency's selection, administration, monitoring, or controlling of the Contractor and in approving or accepting the Contractor's work.
+The contractor shall indemnify, hold harmless, and defend the contracting agency from and against any claim of, or liability for error, omission, or negligent act of the contractor under this agreement.
+The contractor shall not be required to indemnify the contracting agency for a claim of, or liability for, the independent negligence of the contracting agency.
+If there is a claim of, or liability for, the joint negligent error or omission of the contractor and the independent negligence of the contracting agency, the indemnification and hold harmless obligation shall be apportioned on a comparative fault basis.
+"Contractor" and "contracting agency", as used within this and the following article, include the employees, agents and other contractors who are directly responsible, respectively, to each.
+The term "independent negligence" is negligence other than in the contracting agency's selection, administration, monitoring, or controlling of the contractor and in approving or accepting the contractor's work.

 SEC.
-3.21 INSURANCE REQUIREMENTS
+3.22 INSURANCE REQUIREMENTS

-Without limiting Contractor's indemnification, it is agreed that the Contractor shall purchase at their own expense and maintain in force at all times during the performance of services under this agreement the following policies of insurance.
+Without limiting contractor's indemnification, it is agreed that contractor shall purchase at its own expense and maintain in force at all times during the performance of services under this agreement the following policies of insurance.
 Where specific limits are shown, it is understood that they shall be the minimum acceptable limits.
-If the Contractor's policy contains higher limits, the State shall be entitled to coverage to the extent of such higher limits.
+If the contractor's policy contains higher limits, the state shall be entitled to coverage to the extent of such higher limits.

-Certificates of Insurance must be furnished to the contracting officer prior to beginning work and must provide for a notice of cancellation, non-renewal, or material change of conditions in accordance with policy provisions.
-Failure to furnish satisfactory evidence of insurance or lapse of the policy is a material breach of this contract and shall be grounds for termination of the Contractor's services.
+Certificates of Insurance must be furnished to the procurement officer prior to beginning work and must provide for a notice of cancellation, non-renewal, or material change of conditions in accordance with policy provisions.
+Failure to furnish satisfactory evidence of insurance or lapse of the policy is a material breach of this contract and shall be grounds for termination of the contractor's services.
 All insurance policies shall comply with and be issued by insurers licensed to transact the business of insurance under AS 21.

-Workers' Compensation Insurance: The Contractor shall provide and maintain, for all employees engaged in work under this contract, coverage as required by AS 23.30.045, and; where applicable, any other statutory obligations including but not limited to Federal U.S.L. & H. and Jones Act requirements.
+Workers' Compensation Insurance: The contractor shall provide and maintain, for all employees engaged in work under this contract, coverage as required by AS 23.30.045, and; where applicable, any other statutory obligations including but not limited to Federal U.S.L. & H. and Jones Act requirements.
 The policy must waive subrogation against the State.